EleusisLaArwall/StockTankFuelSwitcher/README.md

 ### How is STFS balanced?
 That is the tricky part, which is mostly WIP currently:
  - Each setup uses the same volume for resource-storage.
 The Resource-Storage-Volume (RSV) is calculated from the amount of stored LiquidFuel and Oxidizer on each part.
- - Each stock tanks cost is reduced to its dry-cost (KSP default cost include resource-cost)
+ - Cost of each stock LFO tank is reduced to its dry-cost (KSP default cost include resource-cost)
  - Each setup uses the default tank-mass.
 The results are rather bad fuel2mass ratios on some setups.
 I'm open for suggestions!

 ### Notes: